pathogenwatch-oss/vista/README.md

 # Vista

 ## WARNING

-We have identified an issue with the selection of reference loci for biotyping and serotyping.
-As a result the output is not reliable, and should not be used for now.
-We are working on a fix for this, whether we can improve them or will have to remove them.
-Apologies for any problems caused as a result.
+We have identified an issue with the selection of reference loci for biotyping in previous versions of Vista.
+These results should not be used and are now excluded from the current version.

 ## About

 A database and genome assembly search tool for identifying _Vibrio cholerae_ biotypes and serotypes, and identifying virulence genes and clusters.

 This tool is currently under development by the [CGPS](https://www.pathogensurveillance.net/).
 Please open an issue or contact us via [email](mailto:pathogenwatch@cgps.group) if you would link to know more or contribute.

 ## How to use

 Vista takes a DNA sequence FASTA file as input and outputs a JSON format result to STDOUT.
 While it will run directly on the command line, we only support building and running Docker images.
 To create a local or bespoke build, we recommend building a Docker image using the provided [Dockerfile](/Dockerfile).
 However, it is straightforward to install and run locally using Python3 + BLAST.

 ### Running via Docker

 ```
 git clone [vista repo]
 cd vista
 docker build --rm -t vista .
 cd ~/my_fasta_dir
-docker run --rm -v $PWD:/tmp vista /tmp/my_vibrio_genome.fasta > result.json
+docker run --rm -v $PWD:/fastas vista /fastas/my_vibrio_genome.fasta > result.json
 ```

 ### Running directly

 First install NCBI-BLAST (blastn & makeblastdb), python 3 and pip.

 ```
 git clone [vista repo]
 cd vista